Columbus IDea Foundry

 Stewardship is preserving a neighborhood’s history while contributing to its future.

-TRIAD, who anchors the 2nd floor, adapted the office lobby into a classic cocktail bar, Denmark.
+TRIAD, formally anchored the 2nd floor and adapted the office lobby into a classic cocktail bar, Denmark.
 The 1st floor features a restaurant and the upper floors were crafted into 11 luxury apartments.
 The building itself is situated between Columbus’ vibrant High Street and the bustling North Market.

 Since the refurbishment, the building has been showcased as a symbol of Columbus’ renaissance and example of how to infuse modern amenities into historic preservations.

 TRIAD's team managed the project from inception to completion.
 Our services included architecture, development, owner's representation and management of the historic tax credit process utilized to help with the project financing.